timwhitlock/php-commonjs/README.md

 ## Notes and requirements

  * Framework agnostic.
- * No particularly exotic PHP requirements.
-It's only been tested on PHP 5.3.5.
  * No configuration files.
+ * No exotic PHP requirements; just JSON extension and CLI SAPI.
+ * Only tested on PHP 5.3.5 so far - but it's not fancy.
- * Java is required to execute Google Closure.
-It's assumed to be at `/usr/bin/java`.
+ * Java is required to execute Google Closure Compiler; assumed to be at `/usr/bin/java`.

+## Todo

+ * Bundle in some common JS utilities - maybe.
+ * Support Google Clousre remote API for users without Java.
+ * Improve caching - curently any dependency change recompiles everything.